Coel316/learning-journal/learn-markup.md

 - Embedding images ->> and much more

-In conclusion Markdown is a light weight markup language for generating html files and can be used everywhere on a website - just like Github.
+In conclusion Markdown is a light weight markup language for generating html files and can be used everywhere on a website - just like [Github](http://www.github.com)